{{ summaryHeading }}

 One-page forms from a scan

-A cover page must appear with both the executive summary and the appendix packet.
+A cover sheet must travel with two separate sections.
 Enter 1-4, 1, 5-12.
-Overlapping pages should report one repeated page placement.
-That warning is acceptable only if page 1 is meant to be copied into more than one output PDF.
+The overlap warning is expected because page 1 is copied into more than one output PDF.

 FAQ: